astrohart/xyLOGIX.Api.Data.Providers/xyLOGIX.Api.Data.Providers/README.md

 | Name | Description |
 | ---- | ----------- |
-| T | Type name of the POCO class that comes from the API's library and which
+| T | Type name of the POCO class that comes from the API library and which
 represents a single record in the dataset of the target API. |

 <a name='M-xyLOGIX-Api-Data-Providers-ApiDataProviderBase`1-#ctor-xyLOGIX-Api-Data-Repositories-Interfaces-IApiRepository{`0}-'></a>